Ron Joseph: TV and radio career

 The next year (1956), Ron began as a regular teenage dancer on the locally-aired Bandstand, hosted by Bob Horn and carried over WFIL.

 When Dick Clark took over the show, RJ stayed on as a regular.
 A year later, when Bandstand went national (as American Bandstand), Ron continued as a steady dancer and became the only regular to have a dance show of his own, like Clark.

+Ron played Ramon Montenegro in an episode of Mama’s Family ~ they entered & won a dance contest.

 In 1960, Ron Joseph graduated from Upper Darby High and it was about that time that he joined the staff of WEEZ Radio (then licensed to Chester, Pennsylvania).
 He did a nightly top 40 music show on the station.
 For a time, he was a paid staff member.

 In the meantime, there was a new TV station in town, WPCA-TV, Channel 17 in Philadelphia.
 Station owner Rev. Percy Crawford offered RJ his first television show, Spotlight on America.
 At that time, regular TV receivers couldn't pick up channels 14 and higher without attaching an UHF converter to the set.

 RJ went to the same church as Philadelphia's legendary TV newsman, John Facenda, who would quite often pass along broadcast tips to RJ after the 11:15 morning mass at St. Bernadette's in Drexel Hill.

 By 1966, RJ opened an "under twenty-one" discotheque on the University of Pennsylvania's campus at 40th and Walnut Streets.
 He also started another club, "Groove" at Broad and Locust where WIFI, 92.5 on the FM dial broadcast live.
 WIFI, at that time, was owned by Mel Gollub and was licensed to Norristown, Pennsylvania.

 That same year, Ron began his own TV dance party on Philadelphia's WIBF-TV, Channel 29, and WPHL-TV, channel 17.
 He created his own version of a teen disco on television and syndicated his television show independently to such cities as Newark/New York City's WBTB-TV 68, KEMO-TV 20 and KTSF-TV 26 in San Francisco, KBSC-TV 52 in Los Angeles, KSCI-TV 18 in Hollywood and KFTY-TV 50 in Santa Rosa, California.